mfsyahrz/bareksaproject/readme.md

 ## How To Run
   - Please visit [How To Run](https://github.com/mfsyahrz/bareksaproject/blob/master/docs/how_to_run.md) which located in docs folder.
-  - There also provided an json file Insomnia (Rest API Client tools similar to postman)
+  - There also provided a json file of Insomnia (Rest API Client tools which similar to postman)

 ## Authors